 - 1. Complete all the assigned readings. - 2.
-Attend all classes, starting the evening of April 20th through the end of the day Sunday, April 22nd - 3.
-Actively participate in class discussions, exercises and triad/seminar team work. - 4.
-Complete all written assignments including worksheets to be completed during classroom exercises and seminars.
+Attend all classes, from the evening of April 29th through the end of the day Sunday, May 1st. - 3.
+Actively participate in class discussions, exercises and seminar team work. - 4.
+Complete all written assignments on time including, pre-class papers and worksheets to be completed during classroom exercises and seminars.
 Evaluation sheets will be provided to students and are to be completed and turned in at the end of each class. - 5.
 Consistent with MPA program requirements, students will prepare a self-evaluation and an evaluation of the instructor.
 Students should include in their self evaluation at least one important lesson or idea that has influenced their thinking relative to the course's learning objectives.
-Student/faculty evaluations can be completed in person, over the phone or via email exchange as per a mutually agreed upon approach in keeping with the college's established evaluation deadlines.
-It's the responsibility of the student to schedule and come to agreement with the instructor regarding the method for conducting the evaluation by end of class on April 22, 2012.
+Student/faculty evaluations can be completed via email exchange as per a mutually agreed upon approach in keeping with the college's established evaluation deadlines.
+It's the responsibility of the student to schedule and come to agreement with the instructor regarding the method for conducting the evaluation by end of class on May 1, 2016.